 If you have wondered if an analyst job is the right fit for you, the Federal Government's Occupational Information Network (O*NET) is a database that describes hundreds of job occupations and is a wonderful resource to help you map to job occupations that may interest you.
 When you click on to the self-assessment link,

-go to the Interest Profiler Instrument (this may take you to a registration page)
+Interest Profiler Instrument (this may take you to a registration page)

 scroll to the bottom and